gabrieleteotino/bluish-capsule/content/project/datingapp/_index.md

 The application is my opinionated version of this [Udemy course](https://www.udemy.com/build-an-app-with-aspnet-core-and-angular-from-scratch/)

 The course used a previous version of .net core I fixed everything to use 2.1.0-rc1-final.
+After chapter 5 I also gained enough confidence with Angular to update it to version 6.

 - [Preparation](1-preparation)
 - [Skeleton](2-skeleton)